 Once you’ve agreed to go ahead then the space should be cleared of any furniture or decorations and a dust screen put up (trust us when we say, dust gets everywhere!).
 Then, any electrics should be disconnected and plumbing such as radiators should be removed.

-The wall is then knocked down and the temporary supports are taken out.
-You’re now left with the new opening and the RSJ which is dry packed and covered.
-Lastly, the waste is removed and any dust extracted.
+The wall is then knocked down, and the temporary supports are taken out.
+You’re now left with the new opening and the RSJ, which is dry-packed and covered.
+Lastly, the waste is removed, and any dust is extracted.

-Your load bearing wall removal cost will depend on the size of the job and the quality of the contractor you use to complete the work.
-A single doorway sized space (approx. 1m) can cost around £1,250; a double doorway sized space (approx. 2m) around £1,500; and a larger open plan space (around 4m) around £1,750.
+Your load bearing wall removal cost will depend on the size of the job.
+A single doorway sized space (approx. 1m) can cost around £1,085; a double doorway sized space (approx. 2m) around £1,525; and a larger open plan space (around 4m) around £2,700.

-All in all, it usually takes around 2 to 3 days to remove a load bearing wall, a remarkably quick time when you consider the huge positive change it can bring to your home.
+All in all, it usually takes around 2 to 3 days to remove a load bearing wall.
 The first two days will usually be spent installing the RSJ, removing the existing wall and taking away any waste.
 Then plaster and finishing can be done on the next day.
 Additional days will be required for any electrical or plumbing work.

 Adding a new door costs around £70.

-Once the work is complete it’s highly recommended you apply for a completion certificate from the building control body.
-This will make it easier to sell the property and will give you piece of mind that all work has been properly certified.
+Once the work is complete, it’s highly recommended you apply for a completion certificate from the building control body.
+This will make it easier to sell the property and will give you peace of mind that all work has been properly certified.
 A completion certificate costs around £250 - £450.